Abbas El Gamal

-Abbas El Gamal (born May 30, 1950) is an Egyptian-American electrical engineer, educator and entrepreneur.
+Abbas Ahmed Amin El Gamal (born May 30, 1950), or simply Abbas El Gamal is an Egyptian-American electrical engineer, educator and entrepreneur.
 He is best known for his contributions to network information theory, field-programmable gate arrays (FPGAs), and CMOS imaging sensors and systems.
 He is the Hitachi America Professor of Engineering at Stanford University.
 He has founded, co-founded and served on the board of directors and technical advisory boards of several semiconductor, EDA, and biotechnology startup companies.

 Biography

-He was born on May 30, 1950, in Cairo, Egypt.

 Education

-El Gamal received his B.Sc.
+El Gamal was born in Cairo, Egypt and received his B.Sc.
 Honors degree from Cairo University in 1972.
 From Stanford, he earned an M.S. in electrical engineering in 1975, an M.S. in statistics in 1977 and his Ph.D. in 1978.

 Academic career

 El Gamal was an assistant professor in the Department of Electrical Engineering from 1978 to 1980.
 He has been on the faculty of the Department of Electrical Engineering since 1981.
 He was director of the Information Systems Laboratory from 2004 to 2009.
 From 2012 to 2017 he was chair of the Department of Electrical Engineering at Stanford University.

 In his primary field, network information theory, El Gamal studies the absolute performance limits of communication and computing networks and develops algorithms and protocols to achieve these limits.
 He published highly cited papers on several classical problems in the field and co-authored its first textbook, Network Information Theory.

 Likewise, he was a pioneer in the development of Field Programmable Gate Arrays (FPGA)—a type of integrated circuit that can be electrically reconfigured to implement differing functions.
 He holds key patents and wrote several highly cited papers on basic architecture and design of FPGAs and pioneered the use of FPGAs in teaching digital system design.

 El Gamal was also a key figure in the development of CMOS image sensors, the technology widely used today in cell phone and digital cameras.
 He started the industrially funded Programmable Digital Camera project, which helped spur several key innovations in the field and funded several PhD students who became leaders in the image sensor industry and research.
 He also developed an award-winning course on the topic.